-In early 2015, Waterkeepers Chesapeake joined the Don’t Frack Maryland Coalition to push of a long-term moratorium on fracking in Maryland.
+Waterkeepers Chesapeake joined the Don’t Frack Maryland Coalition to push of a long-term moratorium on fracking in Maryland.
 As a result of a broad-based, grassroots campaign, the Maryland General Assembly passed a two-year moratorium on fracking in 2015.
 The law prevents any drilling activity through October 2017.
 The same legislation, however, requires the Hogan administration to prepare regulations for drilling by October 1, 2016.
-Those regulations would go into effect as soon as the moratorium expires, unless the state takes further action.
+Those regulations would have gone into effect as soon as the moratorium expires, unless the state took further action.

-Don’t Frack Maryland is now calling for a statewide ban, citing the fact that no state has developed and enforced regulations protective enough of the environment and public health to warrant allowing it.
-In fact, Maryland’s proposed regulations are remarkably weak and would put our drinking water, air and health in danger.
+Don’t Frack Maryland continued on and called for a statewide ban, citing the fact that no state has developed and enforced regulations protective enough of the environment and public health to warrant allowing it.
+In fact, Maryland’s proposed regulations were remarkably weak and would have put our drinking water, air and health in danger.

-Concerns over the long-term health impacts of fracking continue to mount.
+Concerns over the long-term health impacts of fracking continued to mount.
 Three studies have been released by John’s Hopkins Bloomberg School of Public Health that fracking activities are associated with premature births, with an increased risk of asthma attacks, and with increased migraines, fatigue and chronic sinus problems.
-The amount of evidence showing severe public health impacts just keeps growing and growing.
+The amount of evidence showing severe public health impacts just kept growing and growing.

-While Garrett and Allegany counties would be immediately and disproportionately burdened if fracking proceeds, the long term impacts would be felt across Maryland.
+While Garrett and Allegany counties would be immediately and disproportionately burdened if fracking proceeds, the long term impacts would have been felt across Maryland.
 Federal approval of the Cove Point natural gas export terminal will spur development of natural gas pipelines and compressor stations across the state, resulting in additional air and water impacts.
 Western Maryland has already endured the tainted legacy of acid mine drainage from abandoned coal mines, which severely impact local streams and the Potomac River.
-We must not repeat the mistakes of the past and allow harmful fossil fuel extraction that will benefit the gas industry and burden local communities and future generations.
+We did not want to repeat the mistakes of the past and allow harmful fossil fuel extraction that will benefit the gas industry and burden local communities and future generations.

-It’s not just this coalition that’s opposed to fracking.
-A broad range of business and community interests in Maryland have spoken out, including dozens of business owners who warned Maryland policymakers of the risk fracking posed to the state’s thriving tourism and sustainable agriculture sectors.
+It was not just this coalition that was opposed to fracking.
+A broad range of business and community interests in Maryland spoke out, including dozens of business owners who warned Maryland policymakers of the risk fracking posed to the state’s thriving tourism and sustainable agriculture sectors.
 In addition, a 2015 poll found that a majority of Marylanders support a long-term moratorium on fracking.
-Local communities have used zoning laws to enact bans, including Mountain Lake Park and Friendsville in Garrett County, Prince George’s, Montgomery and Charles County.
-Other local ban efforts are underway.
+Local communities used zoning laws to enact bans, including Mountain Lake Park and Friendsville in Garrett County, Prince George’s, Montgomery and Charles County.
+List of all local resolutions and bans.